-The 3rd and 4th semesters are concluded with a written or oral presentation of projects.
+The 3rd and 4th semesters are concluded with a written or oral presentation.
 This can be either a short written assignment (2 to 4 pages) or an oral presentation during class.
 The assignments are defined by the teacher at the start of the semester.

-Class tuition and seminars.
+Class tuition and seminars plus individual guidance